What Does Flat Rate Mean?

 • However, not all products or services may be offered at a flat rate, depending on the nature and feasibility of standardizing the pricing.

-Flat Rate Example in Automobile Industry
+Flat Rate Example in the Automobile Industry

 A practical example of a flat fee in the automobile industry is a fee charged by a mechanic for a specific service or repair.